openvinotoolkit/openvino/docs/resources/Supported_Devices.md

 .. note::

-   With OpenVINO™ 2023.0 release, support has been cancelled for all VPU accelerators based on Intel® Movidius™.
+   With OpenVINO™ 2023.0 release, support has been cancelled for all NPU accelerators based on Intel® Movidius™.

 +---------------------------------------------------------------------+------------------------------------------------------------------------------------------------------+